namazia0/MobileRobotics/README.md

 - A*-search algorithm

 ### Unit 04
-- Explored how to identify objects with a camera on a driving mobile robot using OpenCV (e.g. identifying blue objects).
+- Explored how to identify objects with a camera on a mobile robot using OpenCV (e.g. identifying blue objects).